By Mike Bennighof, Ph.D.

 Photographs and details of the big Zmaj-class monitors under construction by the Russians at Nikolayev for Serbia prompted an Austrian response.
 The Kupa class is an enlarged version of the preceding Hron class (all Austrian monitors are named for rivers of the monarchy, in keeping with tradition, though no longer solely for tributaries of the Danube).
 Kupa and her sisters are maximized for surface combat, with three 150mm guns mounted in a dual turret forward and a single turret aft.
 Like the earlier boats they have as much armor as can be fitted without excessively deepening their draft.
 And like the Hron class, they’re also fitted with special armored bays to transport Marines for assault landings.
 Marine detachments are also prepared to repel enemy boarders, or storm stranded enemy vessels.

 Supplementing the big monitors are smaller patrol craft, used not only for patrols but for liaison duties, gunnery spotting and scouting in wartime and customs inspections during peace.
 The standard Austrian patrol boat is armored against small-arms fire and carries 25mm anti-aircraft guns fore and aft.
 Some are fitted for mine warfare, with equipment for laying or sweeping mines at the cost of reduced armament.

-Don’t wait to put River Fleets on your game table!
-Join the Gold Club and find out how to add it to your collection!
+Don’t wait to put Blue Danube on your game table!
+Join the Gold Club and find out how to get it!